camunda/camunda-docs-manual/content/reference/rest/job/post-query.md

   </tr>
   <tr>
     <td>withoutTenantId</td>
-    <td>Only include jobs which belongs to no tenant.
+    <td>Only include jobs which belong to no tenant.
 Value may only be <code>true</code>, as <code>false</code> is the default behavior.</td>
   </tr>
   <tr>
     <td>includeJobsWithoutTenantId</td>
-    <td>Include jobs which belongs to no tenant.
+    <td>Include jobs which belong to no tenant.
 Can be used in combination with <code>tenantIdIn</code>.
 Value may only be <code>true</code>, as <code>false</code> is the default behavior.</td>
   </tr>
   <tr>
     <td>sorting</td>
     <td>
         A JSON array of criteria to sort the result by.
 Each element of the array is a JSON object that specifies one ordering.
-The position in the array identifies the rank of an ordering, i.e. whether it is primary, secondary, etc. The ordering objects have the following properties:
+The position in the array identifies the rank of an ordering, i.e., whether it is primary, secondary, etc. The ordering objects have the following properties:
       <table>
         <tr>
           <td>sortBy</td>